 A single Odyssey of the Mind membership allows multiple teams of up to seven members each to enter competition, according to the eligibility of the individual school or organization.
-For more information about Odyssey of the Mind memberships, read Chapter 2 of the Program Guide.
+For more information about Odyssey of the Mind memberships, read Chapter 2 of the Program Guide; a link to it is available on the Resources page.

 A school membership may enter one team per problem per division into competition.
 The grade of the team members determines the division in which a team is eligible to compete.
 For example, consider a school of grades 6-8.
 This would be made up of all Division II students (grades 6-8).
 This membership could enter a total of five teams in competition — one team per problem.